collapsed-stacks/startups/questions/5639/what-can-you-do-to-mitigate-chargebacks-as-a-middleman-business.md

 - posted by: [Alain](https://stackexchange.com/users/21866/alain) on 2015-07-02
 - score: 2

-<p>Fraud detection is a wide topic.
-The #1 improvement to reduce chargebacks is to only accept to ship items to the verified address of the buyer (the one that matches their billing address).</p>
+Fraud detection is a wide topic.
+The #1 improvement to reduce chargebacks is to only accept to ship items to the verified address of the buyer (the one that matches their billing address).

 ## Answer 11270